Password reset details have been sent to your account. Please check your mail for further instructions.

 After a debut Ranji Trophy season with Mumbai, he made the move to Uttar Pradesh, the land from where his family hails from.
 His father was instrumental in that decision and reasoned that he would get more playing time at UP.
 That, though hasn't happened and his stop-start beginning to his first-class career continued even after his move.

 Even in the IPL two seasons later, he hasn't quite been able to make the kind of impact that he would have liked.
 There have also been disciplinary issues when, as a 15 year old, he was expelled from a batting academy organised by the BCCI.
 But he's moved on since then and has gone on to become a great team man.
-He's just turned 20, has his entire career ahead of him and continues to show progress both on the field as well as mentally.
+He's just turned 20, has his entire career ahead of him and continues to show progress both with the bat as well as mentally.
+He has also shed a lot of weight and now looks fit enough to save those runs on the field, which would help him secure his place in the team.

 We've all seen his wide repertoire of shots and his aggressive play all over the ground.
 Comparisons to AB De Villiers are a little premature, but he can very well go on to become India's very own Mr.360 degrees!